Rodney King: Los Angeles riots and aftermath

-Though few people at first considered race an essential factor in the case, including Rodney King's attorney, Steven Lerman, the Holliday videotape was at the time stirring deep resentment among black people in Los Angeles and other major cities in the United States, where they had often complained of police abuse against their communities.
+Though few people at first considered race an essential factor in the case, including Rodney King's attorney, Steven Lerman, the Holliday videotape stirred deep resentment among black people in Los Angeles and other major cities in the United States, where they had often complained of police abuse against their communities.
 The officers' jury consisted of Ventura County residents: ten white, one mestizo or aboriginal, one Asian.
 Lead prosecutor Terry White was black.
 On April 29, 1992, the jury acquitted three of the officers but could not agree on one of the charges against Powell.

 Los Angeles Mayor Tom Bradley said, "The jury's verdict will not blind us to what we saw on that videotape.
 The men who beat Rodney King do not deserve to wear the uniform of the LAPD."
 President George H. W. Bush said, "Viewed from outside the trial, it was hard to understand how the verdict could possibly square with the video.
 Those civil rights leaders with whom I met were stunned.
 And so was I, and so was Barbara, and so were my kids."

 Within hours of the acquittals, the 1992 Los Angeles riots began, lasting six days.
 Black Americans were outraged by the verdicts and began rioting in the streets.
 By the time law enforcement, the California Army National Guard, the United States Army, and the United States Marine Corps restored order, the riots had resulted in 63 deaths, 2,383 injuries, more than 7,000 fires, damage to 3,100 businesses, and nearly $1 billion in financial losses.
 Smaller riots occurred in other U.S. cities such as San Francisco, Las Vegas, Seattle, and as far east as Atlanta and New York City.
 A civil disturbance occurred on Yonge Street in Toronto, Canada when Canadians gathered to protest the acquittal in Los Angeles as well as a local police killing of a black man in Toronto two days prior.